cl126162/TheHydroGymProject/README.md

 ## Installation

-__IMPORTANT NOTE: This package is an incomplete official public release to demonstrate the HydroGym's ease-of-use and versatility.
+__IMPORTANT NOTE: This package is an incomplete official public release to demonstrate HydroGym's ease-of-use and versatility.
 The full m-AIA based HydroGym backend including the related m-AIA HPC CFD solver will released upon publishment of the coresponding paper.__

 ### From Source